 William Kraus, who is investigating the role of exercise in reducing

-stages of heart failure.
-Polomski’s primary responsibilities will
+various stages of heart failure.
+Polomski’s primary responsibilities

-include assisting with exercise stress tests, exercise training, and
+will include assisting with exercise stress tests, exercise

-Technology Editor for the Johnsonian.
-Zende completed her academic
+the Science & Technology Editor for the Johnsonian.
+Zende

-brainstorm and develop unique ways of accomplishing those goals.
-I
+unique ways of accomplishing those goals.
+I learned practical

-learned practical things like grant writing, event planning, and
+things like grant writing, event planning, and marketing

-marketing development.”
-She describes her internship experience as “a
+development.”
+She describes her internship experience as “a very

 accumulating hours; it became a mission to help an organization that